justincredible/Demos/README.md

 From this we have our first ten vertices (the pentagon and its x-axis reflection).
 The distance betwen these vertices is $z_{inner} = \sqrt { 1 - 4(base - c)^2 }  = \sqrt { 1 - 4(r - top)^2 }$

-The final two vertices are assumed to be orthogonal to the circumscribing circle's center.
+The final two vertices are collinear with the center and orthogonal to the circle.
 The distance from the center is $z_{outer} = \sqrt { 1 - r^2 }$